Queens-Shelburne (provincial electoral district)

-Queens-Shelburne is a provincial electoral district in Nova Scotia, Canada, that elects one member of the Nova Scotia House of Assembly.
+Queens-Shelburne was a provincial electoral district in Nova Scotia, Canada, that elects one member of the Nova Scotia House of Assembly.
 The riding was created in 2012 with 89 per cent of the former district of Queens, 46 per cent of the former district of Shelburne and 1 per cent of the former district of Digby-Annapolis.
 It consists of the towns of Lockeport and Shelburne, the Municipality of the District of Shelburne, and the Region of Queens Municipality.

 Members of the Legislative Assembly

 This riding has elected the following members of the Legislative Assembly: